Tesla sales rise 36% in first quarter, following price cuts

 DETROIT (AP) — Tesla’s first-quarter vehicle sales rose 36% after the company cut prices twice in a bid to stimulate demand.

 The electric car, SUV and heavy truck maker said it delivered 422,875 vehicles worldwide from January to March, up from just over 310,000 a year ago.
 But the increase fell short of analyst estimates of 432,000 for the quarter, according to FactSet.
+The first quarter sales were a record for the company.

 Tesla cut prices in early March on its more expensive models, the S and X, by $5,000 to as much as $10,000.
 In January it slashed the sticker numbers on several versions of its EVs, making some eligible for a U.S. $7,500 federal tax credit.
 Some versions of the top-selling Model Y small SUV saw price trims of nearly 20%, and the base price of the Model 3 small car was dropped by 6%.